6 Best beehiiv Alternatives in 2026

 Customer reviews

-Ghost received most 4’s and 5’s in review forums.
+Ghost mainly received 4’s and 5’s in review forums.
 Customers like the clean, easy-to-use UI.
 They also like the option to view scheduled, published, and drafted articles that work well across mobile and web browsers.
-Some reviewers mention that editing templates might be a challenge if you don’t have coding experience.
+Some reviewers mention that editing templates can be challenging if you don’t have coding experience.

-Here’s what Tim O. has to say about using Ghost:
+Here’s what Hien has to say about using Ghost:

 ConvertKit email editor